nobabas/MTRN4231/README.md

   - These packages are explained in [ROS Packages][ROS Packages and Node Descriptions]
 - yolo_dataset:
   - Only contains images that were used to train the Yolo model
+- img:
+  - Contains files used for readme

 ## References and Acknowledgements
 - MTRN4231 Labs Week 1-5